RobinSchmidt/RS-MET-Research/Notes/LatexDocuments/ReadMe.txt

 from the latex source, these image files must first be re-generated and then moved put in the appropriate folder "Notes/LatexDocuments/MathFigures" after the repo has been freshly cloned from the github server to the local development machine.

+ToDo:
+-Maybe nevertheless put a MathFigures.zip archive with the plots somewhere such that installing Gnuplot is not required to render the papers.